 2 | Brussels

 If you’ve heard of Belgium, you’ve likely heard of Brussels.
 It’s the capital city of Belgium and one of the most famous cities in the country.
 It’s home to NATO (North Atlantic Treaty Organisation) and regarded as the home of the EU (European Union).
 It is also one of the most culturally diverse cities in the world.
 Brussels has a relatively small yet rich city centre with plenty of things to do, including Manneken Pis.
+Check out our things to do in Brussels post to explore more of what the city has to offer.

 Remember we mentioned him at the start?
 Well, he’s one of Brussels’ most famous attractions in Brussels, and he’s a small, urinating boy statue.
 Ha!
 He has his own set of clothes, and the myths surrounding him are fantastic.
 If you take a free walking tour, you can learn all about the myths, plus you’ll discover loads of other interesting facts about Belgium and Brussels, including its little-known but shocking colonial past!
 Our guide was Tristan, who was friendly, funny, and informative and gave some great recommendations for frites, beer and chocolate – what more could you want?!